 Intergovernmental Coordination: The HRPDC staff regularly coordinates and collaborates with other governmental partners in Hampton Roads and Virginia on projects related to sea level rise and recurrent flooding.
-Regular partners include the VIMS, ODU, the U.S. Army Corps of Engineers, USGS, NOAA, the Chesapeake Bay Program, other federal and state agencies, and local governments.
-In FY23, HRPDC staff significantly increased its collaboration with VDOT staff and expects to continue those efforts.
+Regular partners include the Virginia Coastal Zone Management Program, VIMS, ODU, the U.S. Army Corps of Engineers, USGS, NOAA, the Chesapeake Bay Program, other federal and state agencies, and local governments.
+In FY24, HRPDC staff continued its collaboration with VDOT staff and expects to continue those efforts in FY25.
 The HRPDC staff will also provide support for HRTPO efforts related to recurrent flooding and sea level rise.